Meet Valentina and Veronica – ASAS Orlando Alumni

 For thirty years, After-School All-Stars has been proud to provide impactful and lasting experiences to the families and communities we serve.
 We recently sat down with All-Stars Alumni Valentina and Veronica Eslava, twin sisters, who shed light on the importance ASAS programming had in their lives.
 Now years removed from their All-Stars experience, the sisters reflected on their personal journeys, and pivotal after-school experiences that still positively impact their present days.

 Veronica and Valentina grew up in Orlando, Florida.
-Their parents, who had immigrated to America from Columbia, were very busy during after-school hours, each balancing heavy work schedules.
+Their parents, who had immigrated to America from Colombia, were very busy during after-school hours, each balancing heavy work schedules.
 Entering middle school in 2010, the twins were excited to participate in the programming provided by the Orlando chapter of After-School All-Stars, after hearing their older sister gush about the one-of-a-kind opportunities and experiences she’d had at All-Stars.

 “With all my experience of being a student, a volunteer, and then a counselor, I learned so much that I was able to apply to my undergrad.”